ros-drivers/usb_cam/README.md

 Get the correct groovy branch for ar_track_alvar.
 This could change later.

 Install the packages until tables installed correctly.
+Move out of the roshome directory then run:

 	$ sh CLONE\_SETUP.sh